razonyang/gopkgs/README.md

 ```

 - `addr`: HTTP server address.
-- `plugins`: the location of plugins.
 - `db`:
-    - `driver`: database driver: sqlite3, mysql, postgres.
-You need to download corresponding plugin from [releases](https://github.com/razonyang/gopkgs/releases), and put it in the `plugins` directory.
     - `dsn`: data source name, depends on what driver you use.
         - `sqlite3`: `/path/to/gopkgs.db`
         - `mysql`: `user:password@tcp(localhost:3306)/gopkgs?charset=utf8mb4&parseTime=True&loc=Local`